funkhaus/wp-shopify/README.md

 * `empty-cart` will be added to an empty cart.

 ### Convenience Functions
-wp-shopify comes with PHP convenience functions to check for, fetch, and display product IDs.
+WPS comes with PHP convenience functions to check for, fetch, and display product IDs.
 Note that `$post` is optional in all of these functions and defaults to the current post.
 * `has_product( $post )` returns `true` if the page has a product ID set, `false` if not.
 * `get_the_product_id( $post )` is returns the product ID of a given page, as defined in the 'Product ID' metadata.
 If there is no product ID attached to a page, it returns a blank string.
 * `the_product_id( $post )` echoes the return value of `get_the_product_id()`.